X65/x65.github.io/_posts/2024-05-09-protoA-board-arrived.md

 This may need more tuning on the final board.

 Overall I am a bit disappointed, but this board should unblock CGIA development.
-Quick math in head shows it should be able to drive enough memory read bandwidth to feed video signal generation in real-time.
+Quick calculation in head shows it should be able to drive enough memory read bandwidth to feed video signal generation in real-time.